-Our engaged experts use Discrete Element Modeling (DEM) to model the motion and interaction of large collections of discrete entities, simulate real particle shapes, and exactly model the contacts between arbitrarily complex particles and geometry components.
+Our engaged experts use Discrete Element Method (DEM) to model the motion and interaction of large collections of discrete entities, simulate real particle shapes, and exact model the contacts between arbitrarily complex particles and geometry components.

 We use the findings to simulate and analyze the behavior of materials such as granular flows, powder processing, and the mechanics of soil excavation and transport.
 This allows our clients to quickly and efficiently understand, optimize and scale their processes to increase the service life of systems.

-Our DEM services deliver innovative solutions across a wide range of industries help our clients improve processes, equipment performance and increase product quality.
+Our DEM services deliver innovative solutions across a wide range of industries to help our clients improve processes and equipment performance, and increase product quality.

 Computational Fluid Dynamics (CFD)

 We use Computational Fluid Dynamics (CFD) to simulate and analyze complex problems involving fluid-fluid, fluid-solid, and fluid-gas interactions.

 Finite Element Analysis (FEA)

 Element offers advanced numerical analysis services using Finite Element Analysis (FEA) techniques utilizing industry leading software to predict the long term behavior of material components and products when in service.

 We specialize in modeling and simulation to accelerate your research and development initiatives, optimize your designs and support safe, efficient operations.

 Digital Twin Solutions